 Is Kidnapping a Federal Crime?

 Is kidnapping a federal crime?
-Skilled attorneys from Scrofano Law PC provide information about this and more.
+Skilled attorneys from Scrofano Law PC in Virginia, Northern Virginia, DC and Maryland provide information about this and more.
 Contact us for answers to your legal questions.

 The Crime of Kidnapping

 Kidnapping refers to the illegal taking, detaining, holding, or carrying away of a person by force or fraud; or the unlawful seizing and detaining of a person without their consent.

 Federal Definition of Kidnapping Law (18 U.S.C.
 1201)

 Kidnapping is addressed as a crime in 18 U.S.C.
 1201, stating that any person confined, seized, Inveigled, decoyed, kidnapped, abducted, or carried away and held for reward or ransom except in the case of a minor by the parent in several cases mentioned in the law as well, shall be subject to punishment by imprisonment for any term of years or even for life and, if it results in the death of any person, the perpetrator shall be subject to punishment by death or life imprisonment.

 Federal law does not apply if a person is detained in an interstate commerce operation for less than 72 hours and is not released.